prakharm1/w207_project4/README.md

 4. Basic sentiment scores per post using NLTK
 5. Doc2Vec representation for each post
 6. Detection to top 10 keywords associated with success and failure classes and binary vector creation incorporating word similarity using word2vec

+After complete feature engineering, we eneded up with **111** distinct features that we used in modeling phase.

 Finally, we tuned 11 base models ('svm','knn','random forest','Extra Trees','XgBoost','ada boost','gbm','logistic regression','Naive Bayes','NN','bagging classifier') on the training set and used a GBM as a meta learner on the probability outcomes of base models as the final form of model stacking.